So you think you can go circular?

 So the newest solutions will still generate the same problems by design as the previous ones. «We can’t solve a problem by using the same thinking we used when we created them,» says Pitron, quoting Einstein.
 Great book.
 Let’s ponder it under the Swedish sun, in a land that doesn’t seem to show the stigma of global warming yet, unlike many other unfortunate places.

+What now?
 Until we come up with something better, a circular approach is required.

 Despite an already obvious worldwide growing concern and trend of fantastic initiatives among consumers, startups, corporations, and institutions providing inspiring business cases related to a circular economy, the world managed to go backward, from 9,1% circular (far from deserving a pat on the back) in 2018 to 8,6% in 2020 according to the Circularity gap report.
-And as far as climate change goes, scientists estimate a ten-year window left to put an end to our short term greed and stupidity before reaching the point of no return beyond which natural systems will be forever modified.
+And as far as climate change goes, scientists estimate a ten-year window left to put an end to our short-term greed and stupidity before reaching the point of no return beyond which natural systems will be forever modified.
 Sure, no pressure!

 Let us leave the geopolitics and climate change issues to state leaders and scientists to focus on the humble small firm-scale challenges, much more within my grasp!
 I am given a chance to contribute to the challenge of turning a linear business model into a circular one.
 Reducing negative externalities (those harmful consequences of the linear economy aiming solely for profit to the detriment of people and planet) and dependency on finite resources, while improving the whole value chain as circular economy literature teaches us; from take-make-use-dispose to reduce-reuse-recycle.